passcod/in-the-pale-darkness-of-dawn/naema/17-on-bad-terms.md

 “Thabeska is not free, Leia!”

-“I know, I _know_, but it’s a beginning, we needed peace--"
+“I know, I _know_, but it’s a beginning, we needed peace—"

 "The Republic,” Hedala sneers, “is at peace.
 Our _home_ is not.”